tkhyn/django-idmap/README.rst

 An identity mapper for the Django ORM.
 This is a fork of django-idmapper_, which is no longer maintained.

-``django-idmap`` has been tested against django 1.8 and 1.9 and the latest minor versions of Python (2.7 and 3.5).
+``django-idmap`` has been tested against django 1.8 and 1.11 and the latest minor versions of Python (2.7 and 3.5).
 Using it with django versions older than 1.8 is possible only with `version 0.3.3`_.

-If you like ``django-idmap`` and are looking for a way to thank me and/or encourage future development, you can send a few mBTC at this Bitcoin address:
+If you like django-gm2m and are looking for a way to thank me and/or encourage future development, here is my BTC or BCH donation address:
 ``1EwENyR8RV6tMc1hsLTkPURtn5wJgaBfG9``.